-In January and February 2021, six region-wide virtual focus group meetings occurred, involving over 200 stakeholders and 61 organizations.
+In January and February 2021, six region-wide virtual focus group meetings occurred, involving approximately 135 stakeholders and 61 organizations.
 Participants included park and recreation and planning professionals throughout Maricopa County, local governments, state and federal agencies, nonprofits, and academia.
-One hundred thirty-five stakeholders from 61 organizations participated.
 The meeting format included the history and purpose of the MCPRD PV 2030 and a presentation of the various discussion topics, including priorities, opportunities, and challenges of a regional park system.
 Through a facilitated workshop, participants provided feedback, discussed best practices, and shared the status of park planning and other active regional projects.
 Five major themes emerged from the focus group sessions: